Dog Show 101: What’s what at the Westminster Kennel Club

 HOW DO DOGS GET INTO THE SHOW?

-All the dogs are champions, meaning they’ve racked up a certain amount of prior wins and points.
+All the dogs are champions, meaning they’ve racked up a certain amount of prior accolades.
 Certain top dogs in the sport’s complicated rankings are invited, but other pooches also can enter.

 The process of becoming a potential best in show begins when breeders suss out which puppies in a litter have the physical attributes and disposition to shine in what’s known as “conformation” competition.